Reusable Snack Bag Sewing Tutorial

 I’m also a big coffee lover!
 I mean I don’t drink tons of coffee but I my morning coffee is a must, I simply can’t wake up without it.
-I’ve recently discovered the perfect replacement for my morning coffee, the SnackWell’s Biscuit Thins.
+I’ve recently discovered the perfect replacement for my morning coffee and my favorite biscuits: SnackWell’s Biscuit Thins.
 These delicious biscuits are a good source of protein and fiber and made with real coffee.
 How cool is that?

 These biscuits come in 3 flavors and are the perfect fit for my little reusable pouches!
 And each biscuit has an inspirational word imprinted on it!
 So cute!
 If you find yourself rushing in the morning with no time to eat breakfast, just grab a few of these delicious goodies and a fruit, throw them in your DIY reusable snack bags and never miss a breakfast!
 These bags are roomy enough to fit a couple of packs of biscuit thins and a medium apple or a pear, a large peach or a small banana.
 My daughter even takes her lunch sandwich in these cute DIY reusable snack bags.